Latte Tags

 {last}{/last} is it the last iteration?

-{sep}{/sep} will next iteration follow?
+{sep}{/sep} will the next iteration follow?

 {iterateWhile}{/iterateWhile} structured foreach

-$iterator special variable inside foreach loop
+$iterator special variable inside the foreach loop

-Including other Templates
+Including Other Templates

 {sandbox 'file.latte'} includes a template in sandbox mode